-It is well documented that warm water reduces pain felt by labouring women, and decreases the use of other pain relief.
-Given the issues with providing epidural anaesthesia to obese women, it seems sensible that using water; an effective non-pharmaceutical intervention to help with pain should be an attractive alternative?
+It is well documented that warm water can reduce pain felt during labour, and decreases the use of other pain relief.
+Given the issues with providing epidural anaesthesia, particularly those with obesity, it seems sensible that using water; an effective non-pharmaceutical intervention to help with pain should be encouraged?

-Obese women are at increased risk of having longer labours, and of moving on to instrumental delivery and caesarean sections for ‘failure to progress’.
-Yet immersion in water has been shown to significantly reduce the length of labour in ‘normal’ sized women.
-It doesn’t take much of a leap of imagination to consider that water might help to address this problem, at least in some obese women?
+As bigger people, we’re often warned of the increased risk of having longer labours.
+We’re also told we’re more likely to require instrumental deliveries and caesarean sections for ‘failure to progress’.
+Yet immersion in water has been shown to significantly reduce the length of labour in ‘normal’ (grrrr) sized women.
+It doesn’t take much of a leap of imagination to consider that water might help to address this problem, at least in some cases?

 You know your own body and what you like.
-If you’re someone for whom relaxation is a couple of hours in a warm bathtub with candles or a book, and a bath is your go to solution for period cramps or other muscular aches and pains, it’s quite probable that water seems an entirely natural component of your birth plan.
-If the hospital’s policy is a blanket ‘no’ on obese women using the pool, and you are very keen to use water, you have a few options.
+If you’re someone for whom relaxation is a couple of hours in a warm bathtub with candles or a book, and a bath is your go to solution for period cramps or other muscular aches and pains, it’s quite probable that water would be an entirely natural component of your birth plan.
+If the hospital’s policy is a blanket ‘no’ on using the pool, and you are very keen to use water, it’s going to be a struggle.
+But you do have a few options!

 Firstly, my advice would be that if you want a pool, fight for it.
-Nothing will change for us bigger mums unless we stand up for ourselves.
+Nothing will change for us bigger birthers (BigBirthas!) unless we stand up for ourselves.
 We should be individually risk assessed for pool use, not pigeonholed and fobbed off.

-- You can write to the Supervisor of Midwives/Head of Midwifery.
-Request a written explanation. (‘It’s our policy’ is not an explanation), and then follow that up with a request for a meeting so you can challenge the response.
+- Follow that up with a request for a meeting so you can challenge the response.

 - If you come up against the ‘hoist’ excuse, ask for more information: